-About labels . . . it’s difficult to not find yourself in one category or another — Single or married.
+So how is it that we are to I.D. ourselves?
+About those labels . . . it’s difficult to not find yourself in one category or another — Single or married.
 Male or female.
 Employed or not — although a small segment of our current culture in decline is making a strong effort to blur those traditional distinctions.
 I find it interesting that Paul in his letter to the Galatian church writes “There is no longer Jew or Gentile, slave or free, male and female.
 For you are all one in Christ Jesus.”
 So does this mean that in a mystically spiritual sense Christian believers are transformed into some kind of science fiction automatons, marching through life on command like mass produced troopers in Revenge of the Clones, except without the weapons?

 I’m sure there are many discourses on the theological interpretation of Paul’s simple statement.
 In my opinion, I think it points to the contrast between enmity with and separation from God as a consequence of Adam’s disobedience, and our reconciliation with and acceptance by God as a result of redemption through the saving work of Christ.
 As a part of Adam’s natural lineage, without Christ I was defined as a fill-in-the-blank sinner, with a broken mindset, doomed to a propensity for falling short of God’s standards and marked by every sort of human fault.
 But now by faith in Christ, I am found in Christ, in whom there is no division.
 The fracture is healed.
 I’m not defined and separated by my gender, my job, my social status, my family heritage, and not even by my pre-salvation past.
 Rather I am who God says I am: a warrior, an over comer, forgiven, a new creation, holy, victorious, a beloved child of the King.
 In Him all believers are united, as one, without human distinctions, but also without surrendering the personal uniqueness that makes each of us, well – unique.
 There’s only one me.